qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

-An important part of our job as software developers is taking design decisions at all levels: sketching a high level architecture on a whiteboard, where we decide which responsibility goes where; CRC (class-responsibility-collaborator) design sessions, where we play out scenarios of object interactions, to see which object will have which responsibility; and also at the micro-level, deciding on names and specific functions or methods.
+An important part of our job as software developers is taking design decisions at all levels: sketching a high level architecture on a whiteboard, where we decide which responsibility goes where; CRC (Class Responsiblity Collaborators) design sessions, where we play out scenarios of object interactions, to see which object will have which responsibility; and also at the micro-level, e.g. deciding on names for specific operations.

-We are not only trying to make the software work for now, but we try to develop it in a sustainable way.
-Therefore we are continuously thinking about what concern should we put where.
-We spend much more time reading and understanding code than writing it.
+We are not only trying to make the software work for now, we try to develop in a sustainable way.
+Therefore we are continuously thinking "what concern should we put where?".
+We spend much more time navigating, reading and understanding code than writing it.
 Whenever we need to make changes, we'd like to find out quickly where in the code we should be, and we hope that the concern to be changed is in one and only one place.

-> Putting things in the 'right' place will help us a lot later on.
-It is so important that we think it deserves its own acronym ;-)
+> Putting things in the 'right' place will help us later on.
+It is so important that we think it deserves its own acronym:
 > **WTPW - What To Put Where**
-> stuff just anywhere, but then you'll spend many hours looking through the mess
+> We can put "stuff" just anywhere, but then we will spend many hours looking through the mess.
 > It's like keeping your shed well organized.
-You can dump your tools and other
+You can dump your tools and figure out how
-> to find the things you need.
-Putting some consideration in what are you going
+> to find the things you need in the future.
+That saves time now, but is frustrating when you need 'that thing'.
+Putting some consideration in what you are going
 > to put where will save you lots of time and frustration later.

-How do we decide what to put where?
+How do we decide What To Put Where?
 We do not have generic rules or best practices, but we do apply numerous design heuristics.
 It is a skill you learn through (deliberate) practice.
 So let's have a look at two examples to share our considerations regarding what should be put where.
 The examples are from our